yuz101/iOSTesting-Bootcamp-Selectionchallenge-Q22023/README.md

-# Challenge Selection Description - iOS Testing MiniBootcamp 🚀📲
+# Selection Challenge Description - iOS Testing MiniBootcamp 🚀📲

-Thank you for your interest in the iOS Testing MiniBootcamp 2022!
+Thank you for your interest in the iOS Testing MiniBootcamp!

-This README file contains the instructions to complete the challenge to participate in the MiniBootcamp
+This README file contains the instructions to complete the challenge to participate in this Wizeline Academy Bootcamp.

 ## Introduction
 This iOS MiniBootcamp is looking to explore and improve your testing concepts and skills.